tylim88/betwin/README.md

 if first value is bigger than last value, return elements in descending order.

-deep typed and tested(both type and run time)
+both type and run time are tested

+deeply typed

 ```ts
 import betwin from 'betwin'